I'm Married But In Love With Someone Else, What Should I Do?

 Setting firm boundaries with a person for whom you have feelings begins with you, not them.
 Remind yourself that your crush is internal; the fantasy of a relationship is not realistic.
 Every person idealizes their crush when they first develop feelings for them.
 The ideas you form about who your crush is as a person are not accurate; you haven't gotten enough time to know them.

-Set a firm boundary with yourself not to risk your marriage based on inaccurate, hormone-driven feelings.
+Set a firm boundary with yourself so as not to risk your marriage based on inaccurate, hormone-driven feelings.
 Consciously promise yourself not to pursue your crush.
 Remind yourself that the crush is likely not mutual – the person whom you have feelings for is not being affected like you are.

 Analyze your feelings